 In addition, a new concrete reservoir was built on Gallup Street to assist the water shortages that plagued all of the towns along the Front Range.
-This facility is now part of the Littleton Historical Museum.
+This facility is now part of the Littleton Museum.
 The reservoir replaced an old, round steel water tank located in back of Mrs. Annie Nutting's home.

 Charles G. Louthan, Mayor 1929-1932 and 1934-1940

 A popular mayor of Littleton, Louthan was on the town council for 17 years and was mayor during the depression years of 1929-1932 and 1934-1940.

 During Louthan's tenure, architect J.B.
 Benedict designed the Littleton Presbyterian Church, the Red Comet Company, manufacturer of fire extinguishers, arrived in town, and in 1939 a new post office was completed at a cost of $53,000.
 Louthan is best known for suggesting the present location of Highway 85 to bring traffic close to the intersection of Main and Prince Streets.

 Dr. C.C.
 Harrod was one of the youngest mayors in Littleton, serving from 1933-1934.
 A chiropractic doctor, he maintained a busy office in Littleton in addition to his duties as mayor.